 - Quarterly case record reviews

 - Risk management data (quarterly review of incidents, accidents, and stakeholder concerns)

 - Client and stakeholder satisfaction surveys

-- Internal staff surveys
+- · Internal staff surveys

 - Client outcome data

 - Performance measures

 - Internal agency measures

 - External monitoring reports

-- DCF licensing
+- DCF Licensing

 - DCF Contract Oversight Unit

+- Council on Accreditation

+- Management and Operation Performance

 - Federal and State requirements

-- Management and Operation Performance

-The data from the above is reviewed, integrated, and analyzed as necessary by CQI staff members and presented to the Performance and Quality Improvement workgroup.
-As there are representatives from each department in the PQI workgroup, this information is shared with those in positions to make corrections recommended in the reports including developing any needed training for Client Service staff members.
+The data from the above is reviewed, integrated, and analyzed as necessary by CQI staff members and presented to the Operations meeting.
+As there are representatives from each department in the meeting, this information is shared with those in positions to make corrections recommended in the reports including developing any needed training for Client Services staff members.

-Data reports are presented at the workgroup meetings furthermore, ChildNet developed a repository of reports with links from the internal dashboard and external website.
+Data reports are presented at the workgroup meetings furthermore; ChildNet developed a repository of reports with links from the internal dashboard and external website.